Blog post

 Key Methodologies in Drug Stability Testing

-In contrast, long-term durability studies focus on assessing product consistency under recommended storage conditions over extended periods.
+In contrast, focus on assessing product consistency under recommended storage conditions over extended periods.
 This ensures that products maintain their quality throughout their shelf life.
 Stress evaluation complements these methodologies by examining how drug stability testing assesses the response of drugs to extreme conditions, identifying potential degradation pathways that could jeopardize product integrity.

 Role of Stability Studies in Drug Development